 Volunteer with Elephants

 Apply to volunteer with elephants in Asia and Africa, we have some fantastic elephant conservation projects in countries like Thailand, India, Sri Lanka, Botswana, Kenya, Namibia, South Africa, Tanzania and Zimbabwe.
 When you think about elephants what do you think?
 Usually the image of gentle giants with wagging tails.
 The sad reality is elephants are facing a really difficult future due to poaching, human encroachment onto their land, loss of natural habitat and the now defunct logging industry.
 With One World 365 you can sign up to work with elephants - this will be one of the most rewarding experiences of your life which will provide you with memories to last a lifetime.
-We have structured programs available year round where you can volunteer with elephants, we also provide information on free and paid positions.
-View our guide and placements today.

 Guide to Volunteering with Elephants